IntersectMBO/plutus/plutus-core/cost-model/CostModelGeneration.md

 entries for the new builtin in builtinCostModelNames

 ```
-  , paramCubeInteger                   = "cubeIntegerModel"
+  , paramXorByteString                   = "xorByteStringModel"
 ```
-(Getting the string wrong here, for example putting "cubeInteger" instead will give `parse error (not enough input) at ""`.
+(Getting the string wrong here, for example putting "xorByteString" instead will give `parse error (not enough input) at ""`.
 Errors will occur whenever the Haskell code attempts to read something from an R object that doesn't actually occur in the object, and they can sometimes be quite cryptic.)